 myGini, Inc., Founder & CEO

-Before BBVA between 1999 and 2012, Mehmet founded and managed Garanti Payment Systems, a wholly-owned subsidiary of Garanti Bank.
-He launched the first chip cards in Turkey in 2000, created a loyalty platform called bonus card which is licensed to 10 other banks and signed a cobranding deal with Turkish Airlines introducing miles to Turkish cardholders.
-He was instrumental in moving Turkey to full chip&pin EMV infrastructure.
-Under Mehmet’s leadership Garanti has become the 4th largest credit card issuer in Europe based on purchase volume while moving from 800.000 cards and 25,000 merchants to 20 million cards and to 600,000 merchants.
+As the founder and CEO of Garanti Payment Systems; a wholly-owned subsidiary of Garanti Bank, he launched the first chip cards in Turkey in 2000, created a loyalty platform called Bonus Card, licensed it to 10 other banks and turned Bonus name into a consumer brand.
+He also signed a cobranding deal with Turkish Airlines introducing the first mileage program in the country.
+He was instrumental in moving Turkey to a full chip&pin infrastructure.
+Under Mehmet’s leadership, Garanti became a payments powerhouse as one of the top 5 card issuers in Europe.

-He holds an MBA from the University of Massachusetts which he earned with a Fulbright scholarship and Bachelor of Science in management from METU in Ankara.
+He holds an MBA degree from University of Massachusetts, which he earned with a Fulbright scholarship and Bachelor of Science degree in management from Middle East Technical University in Ankara.

 KONDA Research And Consultancy, General Manager & Member of the Board